 Check the charge port flap

 Make sure the charge port door on the right rear is fully open.
-If it is stuck, gently push it.
-In freezing conditions, use warm water (never force it) to free any ice.
+If it is stuck in freezing conditions, try a de-icer spray or run the cabin heater.
+Do not force it.
 The flap must be clear of the connector path.

 Confirm the car is in Park